What is a Good Interest Rate on a Personal Loan?

 Why is interest rate important?

 The interest rate is one of the biggest factors in determining your monthly payment.
 Higher monthly payments can affect your debt-to-income ratio (DTI).
-Your DTI could determine which loan programs you’re eligible for, what fees you’re charged and the terms of your loan.
+Your DTI measures how much of your monthly income goes toward debt payments, such as loans, credit cards and mortgages.
+Lower ratios signal stronger financial health, while higher ratios suggest higher risk.
+Your DTI determines which loan programs you’re eligible for, what fees you’re charged and your loan terms.

 This table highlights the potential difference in monthly payments for three borrowers with different credit scores.
 Each borrower is applying for a $20,000 personal loan to be repaid over five years.
 Additionally, it shows how much interest each one pays over the life of the loan.